GeoffreyLou/gcp-python-api-performance/README.md

 # FastAPI performance test on GCP

-**WARNING** : This folder is :construction: under construction :construction:
+**WARNING** : This repository is :construction: under construction :construction:

 This repository is used to test **-FastAPI** performance on **GCP** with a basic API :
 - GET request with user ID